 “How quickly that gets done, I don’t know, but we’re moving in that direction.
 All of those homeowners have been apprised on a bi-weekly basis on the status.
 So, we’re moving as quickly and as best as we can on that.
 Thank you.”

 At the June 1 meeting, Councillor Michael Goldwax pointed out that there are “asphalt failures” on westbound Fleet, near Fallbrook.
 “Because of the freeze-thaw in the winter... it really just elevated the vibrations,” he added.
 “Everywhere you go, the roads are horrendous.
 There was that quick freeze we had in November, and that basically ruined roads everywhere.
 Now, everyone is scrambling to get asphalt repaired.
-We’re getting there.”
+We’re getting there.” n